scrabbletank/farhome-rules/rulesdoc.md

 > - ***Air:*** gain a flying speed equal to their movement speed.
 > - ***Water:*** gains 1 to their move and sprint speeds.
 > ### Elemental Actions
-> - ***Attack.*** *All* 5 AP, melee, Make a spellcasting roll against the creatures defense, dealing 1 wound + 1 wound die in damage based on it's element.
+> - ***Attack.*** *All* 5 AP, melee, Make a spellcasting roll against the creatures defense, dealing 1/1 in damage based on it's element.
-> - ***Firebolt.*** *Fire Only* 5 AP, range 10, Make a spellcasting roll against a creatures defense, dealing 1 wound in fire damage, adding 1 wound die on a critical.
+> - ***Firebolt.*** *Fire Only* 5 AP, range 10, Make a spellcasting roll against a creatures defense, dealing 1/0 in fire damage, adding 0/1 on a critical.
 > - ***Harden.*** *Earth Only* 3 AP, reaction, Replace all defense dice to superior defense dice.
 > - ***Gust.*** *Air Only* 7 AP, Creates a torrent of wind in a direction away from the elemental.
 The gust is 3 tiles wide and 7 tiles long and lasts until the start of the elementals next turn.
 All creatures moving into the wind use an extra tile of movement for each tile moved.
 All ranged attacks against the wind add 1 terrible die to their attack roll.
 > - ***Freeze*** *Water Only* 5 AP, melee, Attempt to freeze a creature in place, make a spellcasting roll against the creatures Dexterity save.
-On success you dealing 1 wound in cold damage, restraining them until the start of your next turn on a critical.
+On success you dealing 1/0 in cold damage, restraining them until the start of your next turn on a critical.